10 Eerie Places to Visit Around the World

 Wreathed in misty fog drifting in from the North Atlantic, St. John's is steeped in history....and the paranormal.
 The town’s Queens Road is reputedly one of the most haunted streets in Canada where the screams of a young girl hanged from the bell ropes at St. Andrew’s Church can still be heard.
 Take part in St John’s Haunted Hike to learn more about the town’s eerie history.

-Find out more about tailor-made trips to Canada.
+Find out more about tailor-made tours to Canada.

 5 - Port Arthur, Tasmania, Australia